 - 1. Earn and redeem rewards within vs beyond the brand specific program? - 2.
 Rewards for transaction vs tenure with a program? - 3.
 Rewards that are quick & small vs more substantial that take longer to earn? - 4.
 Rewards with small value and no minimum spend vs larger value with a minimum spend? - 5.
 Points vs cashback? - 6.
 Tiered program structures vs no tiered programs?

-More detail on the results of comparing program structures and benefits for New Zealand and Australian members are available in the comprehensive report.
+Results of these program structures and benefits by gender and the generations are available in the comprehensive report.

 4. Loyalty program data collection and use: a privacy and trust perspective